Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 Kathryn Ficarra
 [SIGNATURE/PHOTO]

 P.S.
 Still considering if this is right for you?
-With limited slots available, I recommend scheduling a no-obligation introduction call where we can discuss your specific leadership challenges and determine if the Executive Presence Immersion is the right fit.
+With limited slots available for our July 20-23, 2025 immersion, I recommend scheduling a no-obligation introduction call where we can discuss your specific leadership challenges and determine if the Executive Presence Immersion is the right fit.

 [BUTTON: Book Your Call Now] (https://mastermind.thecgroupstudio.com/executive-immersion?utm_source=flodesk&utm_medium=email&utm_campaign=exec_presence&utm_content=email2_book)
 ```